fastmachinelearning/hls4ml/docs/concepts.rst

    :align: center

-Consider a multi-layered neural network.
+Consider a multilayer neural network.
 At each neuron in a layer :math:`m`  (containing :math:`N_m` neurons), we calculate an output value (part of the output vector :math:`\mathbf{x}_m` of said layer) using the sum of output values of the previous layer multiplied by independent weights for each of these values and a bias value.
 An activation function is performed on the result to get the final output value for the neuron.
 Representing the weights as a :math:`N_m` by :math:`N_{m-1}`  matrix  :math:`W_{m,m-1}`, the bias values as :math:`\mathbf{b}_m`, and the activation function as :math:`g_m`, we can express this compactly as:

 .. math::

    \mathbf{x}_m = g_m (W_{m,m-1} \mathbf{x}_{m-1} +\mathbf{b}_m)

 With hls4ml, each layer of output values is calculated independently in sequence, using pipelining to speed up the process by accepting new inputs after an initiation interval.
 The activations, if nontrivial, are precomputed.

 To ensure optimal performance, the user can control aspects of their model, principally: